Telangana Encumbrance Certificate

 Steps to get EC Online on IGRS Telangana Portal

 Applying for an EC online is a straightforward process and with the help of the online portal, it is a hassle-free process.
-Here are the steps to get an EC online:
+Here are the steps to get an Encumbrance Certificate online in Telangana: